IRS Bumps 2023 Business Use Mileage Rate to 65.5 Cents per Mile

 • cannot claim a deduction for moving expenses, unless they are members of the Armed Forces on active duty moving under orders to a permanent change of station.
 See Moving Expenses for Members of the Armed Forces for more details

-According to the IRS, taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.
-Taxpayers can use the standard mileage rate but generally must opt to use it in the first year the car is available for business use and then, in later years, choose either the standard mileage rate or actual expenses.
-Leased vehicles must use the standard mileage rate method for the entire lease period (including renewals) if the standard mileage rate is chosen.
+Taxpayers can calculate the actual costs of using their vehicle rather than using the standard mileage rates.
+Taxpayers can usually only use the standard mileage rate in the first year a car is available for business use.
+In later years, taxpayers can choose either the standard mileage rate or actual expenses.

 What does the business mileage rate increase mean for churches?